 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by distortion to external walls and cracking in the stairwell.
+Notes Evidence of settlement/movement has affected the building.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.